-The Acoustical Society of America (ASA) is hosting a series of experts to talk about how sounds affect everyone in different ways as part of the celebration of the International Year of Sound.
-Three acoustic experts will be making their presentations virtually, enabling audiences to listen in and ask questions from the comfort of their own chairs!
-Everyone is encouraged to tune in and ask questions!
+The Acoustical Society of America (ASA) hosted a series of experts to talk about how sounds affect everyone in different ways as part of the celebration of the International Year of Sound.
+Three acoustic experts made their presentations virtually, enabling audiences to listen in and ask questions from the comfort of their own chairs!
+Watch the recorded videos to learn about sound!

 Playing with Sound